 Motorola’s upcoming Moto 360 smartwatch will feature a glut of customisable features taking cue from the company’s Moto G and Moto X smartphones that came out last year.

-The Android-based smartwatch will be available with any one of up to seven different leather band colours as well as two metal band options that marry up with the analogue clockface display, according to Tech Radar.
+The Android-based smartwatch will be available with any one of up to seven different leather band colours as well as two metal band options that marry up with the analogue clockface display.

 The leather band colours include grey, black, dark blue, brown, tan, teal and a number of black options, whereas the metal band comes in black and grey shades.